-It’s been almost a year now since I completed the Ultimate Travel Journalism Course; a year since I felt that cheeky sense of accomplishment as I opened the envelope and saw my diploma.
+It’s been almost a year now since I completed the Ultimate Travel Journalism Course; a year since I felt that cheeky sense of accomplishment.
 We all know how good it feels to know you actually finished something you started!

 So it began.
 I now had the tools and knowledge to achieve my dream of becoming a travel writer.
 The first thing I did was to go and follow a bunch of travel blogs and Instagram accounts so I had daily inspiration to believe in my dream as I continued to work my usual day job.
 I had business cards made and left them wherever I went in order to promote my blog.